-For more information on the disclosures under NZ IFRS 13 and the risks mentioned above reference should be made to the financial statements of the GAT.
+More information on the disclosures under NZ IFRS 13 and the risks mentioned is provided in the financial statements of the GAT.
 A copy of the financial statements of the GAT can be viewed on the National Provident Fund's website (www.npf.co.nz).

-The Board manages the other risks by determining a diversified Strategic Asset Allocation appropriate for the Scheme's liabilities.
-In addition, the Board selects the investment managers, sets their mandates and monitors performance against those mandates.
+The Board manages the other risks by determining a Strategic Asset Allocation appropriate for the Scheme's liabilities.
+In addition, the Board selects the investment manager, sets its mandate and monitors its performance against the mandate.

-The long run investment return for the Scheme is estimated to be 2.6 percent per annum.
-This is based on the Scheme's Strategic Asset Allocation and the long term rate of return for each asset class (after investment management and custody fees, and after tax), and after deducting a provision for the Scheme's operating expenses (after tax).
+The long run investment return for the Scheme is estimated to be 2.7% per annum.
+This is based on the Scheme's asset allocation strategy effective 1 July 2018 and the long term rate of return for the asset class (after investment management, custody fees, and tax), and after deducting a provision for the Scheme's operating expenses (after tax).

-If the long term rates of return for all of the asset classes in the Strategic Asset Allocation increased by 10 percent this would increase the investment return from 2.6 percent to 2.9 percent per annum.
-Similarly, if the long term rates of return for the asset classes in the Strategic Asset Allocation decreased by 10 percent, the investment return would decrease to 2.3 percent per annum.
-This would increase or decrease the profit by approximately \$67,000.
+If the long term rate of return for the asset class increased by 10% this would increase the investment return from 2.7% to 3.0% per annum.
+Similarly, if the long term rate of return for the asset class in the asset allocation strategy decreased by 10%, the investment return would decrease to 2.4% per annum.
+This would increase or decrease the profit by approximately \$654,000.

-The earnings rate each year is determined with reference to the investment return, but is not less than 4.0 percent per annum as per the Scheme Trust Deed.
+The earnings rate each year is determined with reference to the investment return, but is not less than 4.0% per annum as per the Scheme Trust Deed.